CHAPTER Rev 300 BUSINESS PROFITS TAX

 (b) Business organizations shall compute the basis of their property, including the stock of subsidiaries, using the basis provisions contained in the IRC for non-affiliated corporations.

-(c) A combined group of business organizations filing a federal consolidated return shall determine the gross business profits of each separate legal entity in accordance with (a) and (b) above.
+(c) A combined group of business organizations filing a federal consolidated return shall determine the gross business profits of each separate business organization in accordance with (a) and (b) above.

-Rev 302.10 Business Organizations Includible in a Combined Report.
+Rev 302.10 Business Organizations Includible in a Combined Return.

-(a) Business organizations utilizing combined reporting, as defined in Rev 301.07, shall determine the gross business profits of each business organization includible in the combined group as if the organizations were not affiliated companies in accordance with RSA 77-A:1, I and III and Rev 300.
+(a) Business organizations utilizing combined reporting, as defined in Rev 301.08, shall determine the gross business profits of each business organization includible in the combined group as if the business organizations were not affiliated in accordance with RSA 77-A:1, I and III.

-(b) The amounts of income from each entity shall be added and all intergroup activity shall be eliminated to arrive at the gross business profits of the combined group.
+(b) The amounts of income from each business organization shall be added and all intergroup activity shall be eliminated to arrive at the gross business profits of the combined group.

-(c) The amounts of deductions from each entity shall be added and all intergroup activity shall be eliminated to arrive at the gross business profits of the combined group.
+(c) The amounts of deductions from each business organization shall be added and all intergroup activity shall be eliminated to arrive at the gross business profits of the combined group.

 Rev 302.11 Factors Suggesting Unity of Operation.
 To determine if a centralized executive structure controls the staff functions indicating unity of operation, the department shall consider the importance to the business organization of, and the extent to which, the following factors are controlled by a centralized executive structure: